Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Introduction

 In other words, by setting $\chi_\w$ to be the character given by projection onto $t_{n+1}$, and where $\Gamma_{\w}$ acts on $\C^n$ in the obvious way, $\w$ is $\Gamma_\w$-equivariant of degree $\chi_\w$.
 Note that $t_{n+1}$ is completely determined by the other $t_i$, and so we consider $\Gamma_\w\subseteq(\C^*)^n$.
 Since $\w$ is quasi-homogeneous, there is a natural inclusion

-We call any subgroup of finite index of $\Gamma_\w$ containing the image of $\varphi$ \emph{admissible}.
+We call any subgroup of $\Gamma_\w$ containing the image of $\varphi$ \emph{admissible}.
+In particular, observe that any admissible subgroup is of finite index.
 The B--model of the homological mirror symmetry prediction we consider will be a pair $(\w,\Gamma)$, where $\Gamma$ is an admissible subgroup.
-In the case where $\Gamma=\Gamma_{\w}$, we call $\w$ (and the corresponding transpose $\wt$) \emph{maximally graded}, and drop $\Gamma_{\w}$ from the notation. \\ To translate $\Gamma$-equivariance to grading by an abelian group, we begin by encoding $\Gamma_\w$-equivariance by the abelian group $L_\w$, which is freely generated by the elements $\vec{x}_1,\dots, \vec{x}_n$ (the degrees of $x_1,\dots, x_n$, respectively) and $\vec{c}$ (the degree of $\w$) modulo the relations
+In the case where $\Gamma=\Gamma_{\w}$, we call $\w$ (and the corresponding transpose $\wt$) \emph{maximally graded}, and drop $\Gamma_{\w}$ from the notation. \\